Crawford Adventist Academy

 Crawford Adventist Academy is a K– grade 12 Adventist private day-school in Toronto, Ontario, Canada.
-The school is divided into two sections, the elementary, which consists of grades JK-8 under the supervision of principal Mrs. Burgin-Hall and the high school, which consistis of grades 9-12 under the supervision of principal Mr. Thompson.
-The campus is located next to the 1000+ member Willowdale Adventist Church, and the previously SDA owned North York General Hospital Branson Site.
-Owned and operated by the Seventh-day Adventist Church, Crawford maintains three campuses – the main school in the north part of Toronto, a second K–6 campus called Crawford East and a campus in Peel Region.
+The school is divided into two sections, the elementary, which consists of grades JK-8, and the high school, which consists of grades 9-12.
+The campus is located next to the 1000+ member Willowdale Seventh-day Adventist Church, and the previously SDA-owned North York General Hospital Branson Site.
+Owned and operated by the Seventh-day Adventist Church, Crawford maintains three campuses – the main school in the north part of Toronto, a second K–8 campus called Crawford East and a campus in Peel Region.
 Crawford has over 700 students overall.

 Crawford Adventist Academy Toronto Campus is the centrepiece of the Toronto Adventist District School Board (TADSB), which also runs the third school called Peel Adventist School.
 The TADSB is under the jurisdiction of the Ontario Conference of Seventh-day Adventists.